bahmanm/BahmanM.Flow/README.md

 ---

-# ⚙️ Flow in Action
+# ⚙️ Flow in Action: A Real-World Composition

 Let’s look at a more involved example.
+The goal is to see how Flow allows us to **compose** complex opoerations from smaller, independent pieces.

 Say, we're writing a Kafka consumer which receives a `DispatchRequestedMessage`, looks up the order, fetches a shipping rate, recovers to a safe default on 404, transforms to a dispatch message, and publishes it to another topic.